rui314/mold/README.md

   writes a result file to a filesystem, it notifies the first process, and the first process exits.
 The second process can take time to exit, because it is not an interactive process.

-- GNU ld, GNU gold and LLVM lld support essentially the same set of command line options and features. mold doesn't have to be completely compatible with them.
-As long as it can be used for linking large user-land programs, I'm fine with that.
-It is OK to leave some command line options unimplemented; if mold is blazingly fast, other project would still be happy to adopt it by modifying their projects' build files.

-- I don't want to support the linker script language in mold because it's so complicated and inevitably slows down the linker.
-User-land programs rarely use linker scripts, so it shouldn't be a roadblock for most projects.

 - [Intel Threading Building Blocks](https://github.com/oneapi-src/oneTBB) (TBB) is a good